Brussels, Belgium (BE)

 British Airways Lounge

-Snack, drink, Wi-Fi.
-British Airways and Qatar Airways passengers
+Snack, drinks, Wi-Fi.
+Available for British Airways and Qatar Airways passengers.

 Opening hours: 06:00-21.30 daily